amiaopensource/vrecord/Resources/Documentation/dv_info.md

    - Select a different device from the list in the "DV" tab.
    - Repeat steps 2-7 listed above.

 9. Typically, vrecord will end the capture once the recording ends.
 If you entered a duration for the capture in "Settings," vrecord will end the capture when it reaches that duration.
-To end the capture manually, click the `x` in the upper left hand corner of the playback window or hit the "esc" key.
+To end the capture manually, close the playback window or hit the "esc" key.

 10. The Terminal window will display how the frames were merged for any moments when dvrescue reattempted to recapture problematic frames and how many frames remain with errors in the final recording.